HUNDREDS of residents took to the streets of a quiet village yesterday to protest against plans by a hostel to house paedophiles and sex offenders.

 Organisers said about 500 people protested in Edenfield over the proposals by Chatterton Hey House.

-Bosses at the hostel, which is just a few hundred yards from a children’s play area, want to extend their services to convicted sex offenders and ex-offenders with mental health, mobility and substance abuse issues.
+Bosses at the hostel, which is just a few hundred yards from a children’s play area, want to extend their services to convicted sex offenders and ex-offenders with mental health, mobility and

 The protest, organised by dad-of-two Matt Mead, ran from the park to Chatterton Hey and was attended by MP Jake Berry.